Roshith93/100-days-of-code/r1-log.md

 ### DAY19- SEP 20th 2018

 **Today's Progress**  Learned how to render states in userinterface.
 Also learned to update the state using this.setState({})

+### DAY20- SEP 21th 2018

+**Today's Progress** Learned about React Component Architecture and took detailed notes from Learned about React Component Architecture and took detailed notes from